 - Even working out in the presence of another person reduces the perceived effort of the exercise.

-- If you think your workout partner is doing better than you, you’ll work harder, so train with someone who’s stronger/faster/fitter.
+- If you think your workout partner is doing better than you, you’ll work harder, so you might consider exercising with someone who’s stronger/faster/fitter.

 - Exercising with a member of the opposite sex has been shown to reduce perceived exertion.